anjaustin/anjaustin/README.md

-# 👋 Greetings!
-I explore systems that settle into complexity. 🍃
+# 👋 Greetings, Programs!

 ## 👾 About Me

-I'm Tripp — a systems-minded explorer focused on **automation, verification, and compositional computation**.
+I'm Tripp — a systems-minded Explorer of Possibility Spaces.

-For the last two decades, I’ve been doing one thing consistently:
+For the last 3 decades, I’ve been doing one thing consistently:
-**finding the part of a problem everyone assumes must be painful — and making it boring instead.**
+**Exploration**

 I'm interested in:
 - deterministic behavior